 What to wear when running in the rain

 Wearing the right clothing can make or break a run, especially long runs and especially long rainy runs.
 But, even short rainy runs can get miserable really quick if you’re not dressed appropriately.
 Just like running in the cold or running in the heat, the right gear is essential for comfort and safety.
 Here’s what I wear when running in the rain.

 A hat with a brim (or visor)

 A baseball cap or visor helps keep the rain out of your eyes (which gets annoying very quickly) and helps you see better in a downpour.
 If it’s under 40 degrees, you may want to layer a beanie or ear warmer over your hat.
 It’s a sexy look, to be sure, but practicality trumps fashion when the elements aren’t great.
 And it’s what I did for the 2018 Boston Marathon; I didn’t ditch my beanie until the last 2 miles.
 If you need ear warmth, opt for a fleece earband or beanie.
 Fleece wicks water well and is very affordable!

 A fitted shirt made of wicking material

 You need to wear clothes that wick, not ones that absorb water, like cotton.
-No cotton allowed!
+Avoid wearing cotton as much as possible.
 It gets soaked and very heavy, making things miserable.
 Cotton also makes chafing more likely.
 I prefer form-fitted shirts since they don’t stretch out as much or flop around when wet.
 Athleta’s tanks, and Lululemon’s short-sleeved shirts and long-sleeved shirts are my go-to’s.

 Fitted Shorts or Leggings

 Similar to tops, I find fitted shorts and leggings are more comfortable in the rain.
 Baggier shorts can create more friction in the rain, which leads to chafing.
 I love the Fast & Free Shorts and Fast & Free leggings from Lululemon (I wear a size 4 and I’m 5’1 and 115-120 lbs) for running and they do prevent chafing.

 Thin, fitted socks